sambit221/Tip-calculator-app/README.md

 ### Output
--> The app looks like the following in light and dark mode respectively.<br>
+-> The user interface looks like the following in light and dark mode respectively.<br>
 <img alt="output"  src="output.png" />

 ### Developed by: